NRT-Logo"

 Thinking about a career as a nursing assistant or an allied health assistant but not quite ready to commit to a full qualification?
 This fee free nationally accredited short course will provide an introduction to understanding and working in the health services industry.
-Upon successful completion of this short course you may choose to immediately continue your studies to complete either a nursing assistant (HLT33115 Certificate III in Health Services Assistance) or allied health assistant course (HLT33015 Certificate III in Allied Health Assistance).
-Both courses are also funded under Skilling for Recovery for eligible applicants and available as daytime or evening courses.
-You will receive credit for the units you have already completed during this course.
+Upon successful completion of this short course you may choose to immediately continue your studies to complete either a nursing assistant (HLT33115 Certificate III in Health Services Assistance) or allied health assistant course (HLT33021 Certificate III in Allied Health Assistance).

 What you need to know about this course